 The presentation of the coins can occur anytime during the wedding ceremony, but traditionally the groom gives them to the bride after the blessing and exchanging of the marriage rings.
 Modern couples who wish to incorporate multiple unity ceremonies have included it after the introduction and vows, and before the ring exchange.

 Padrinos are responsible for buying the arras as a symbol of their support and good wishes for the couple's success.
 Most often, the padrino/madrina de arras passes the coins to the priest, which are encased in an ornate el cofre (chest).
-Filipino ceremonies usually have an Arrhae bearer, who presents the coins on a pillow, in a lavishly decorated basket or in a simple pouch.
+Filipino ceremonies usually have an Arrhae bearer, who presents the coins on a pillow, in a lavishly decorated basket, or in a simple pouch.
 After the arras blessing, the priest passes the coins to the bride, who places them in the groom's cupped hands.
 The groom then pours them back into the bride's cupped hands and places the box on top.

-The back and forth exchange symbolize the couple's commitment to sharing their life together, for richer or poorer.
+The back and forth exchange symbolizes the couple's commitment to sharing their life together, for richer or poorer.
 In some cultures, the coins are presented one at a time to represent love, trust, commitment, respect, joy, happiness, harmony, wisdom, nurturing, caring, cooperation, and peace.
 The lazo (meaning lasso, in English) ceremony, which involves wrapping a unity cord around the couple's shoulders, typically follows.
 "The lazo is a public display of a couple’s commitment to one another, and highlights the permanent merging of two individual’s lives as a result of their marriage," per the USC Digital Folklore Archives.

 Types of Arras

 Since the marriage coins become a family heirloom, it is most common for the parents or Padrinos to pass on their set to the newlyweds.
-The coins are usually plain, (and these days) made of imitation gold to mimc the real thing, but can be etched with a special symbol to represent love, faith or the couple.
+The coins are usually plain, (and these days) made of imitation gold to mimic the real thing, but can be etched with a special symbol to represent love, faith, or the couple.
 The container, which ranges from a simple gold box to a crystal-encrusted heart, is usually included with the purchase of the coins.